-Throughout the poem, overall, there is a progression of odd elements, like mismatched description, unusual wondering, and ridiculous response, that only halted when the “father” had “enough” and ended the conversation.
+Throughout ‘You Are Old, Father William’, overall, there is a progression of odd elements, like mismatched description, unusual wondering, and ridiculous response, that only halted when the “father” had “enough” and ended the conversation.
 As a representation of the generational gap, this speaks volumes in that “the youth” and the elderly seem to make less sense to each other as time goes on, to the point where each generation’s stance is wondered over or mocked.
 In the end, the gap was so defined that at a certain point, all that could be done was to have “enough” and “[b]e off” from the conversation.

 There is no better method of representing these concepts than by trading such unusual back-and-forth dialogue, meaning Carroll has showcased the strangeness of both generations to one another with precision.
-This is, in the end, the theme of the poem: that the generations may never understand one another.
+This is, in the end, the theme of ‘You Are Old, Father William’: that the generations may never understand one another.

 About Lewis Carroll

 Lewis Carroll is potentially best known for his works involving the famous character, Alice — specifically Alice’s Adventures in Wonderland and Through the Looking Glass.
 His use of bizarre elements proves a common trait of his works so that his stories are as unusual as they are endearing.
 He was an English poet who lived from 1832 until 1898.